Skip to content

 Notes

-• The capacitor is placed on the MCU side of the series resistor, preventing the sensor from seeing the full capacitive load.\ • The circuit assumes short PCB traces or moderate cable length.
+• The capacitor is intended on the MCU side of the series resistor (between GPIO pin and GND), not the sensor side.
+Rev 7/8 boards have this wrong — see PCB Revision Notes.\ • The circuit assumes short PCB traces or moderate cable length.
 Very long cables may require pull‑up tuning.